LOOKING FOR THE ULTIMATE PERU BACKPACKING ADVENTURE?

 Backpacking Peru can be done on the cheap if you eat like a local, stay at cheap hostels and don’t party too hard.
 Realistically, you can travel Peru on around $25 – $50 per day.

 Peru will only be expensive if you prefer to stay at fancy hotels, travel by plane, eat out for every meal and if you book tours or treks.

-See below for a general overview of daily costs in Peru:
+See below for a general overview of daily costs when backpacking Peru:

 The currency in Peru is Peruvian Sol and the exchange rate is $1 USD = 3.30 Peruvian Sol.

 The best time to go backpacking Peru is surprisingly in the winter months between May and September.
 This is the dry season in Peru with little to no rainfall and prime conditions for trekking in the Andes mountain ranges.